Yazan03/CTF-writeups2025/TFCCTF2025/KISSFIXESS/README.md

 ```

 <br />
-As we can see the banned list check doesn't check for capital case letters.
+As we can see, it does not check for capital letters.
 <br />

 ```py